urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

     ~machec-binnev-dordeb-sogduc--dosmul-sarrum-faplec-nidted/try=>

+###Register###

 Next, you need to decide whether a mere submarine is enough for you right now.
 This monicker is a mouthful.
 You can stick with it (for now), but... you're going to need a wider xterm.

 Which might be fine!
 However, please note that just by sending a simple email, you can get a much better ship - a `destroyer`, with a nice short name like

     ~waclux-tomwyc

 Just email `urbit@urbit.org`, with your submarine in the subject.
 We'll send you destroyers - not one, but _two_.
 Yes, two!
 Tell us something cool in the body, and we'll send you even more.

 If you have a destroyer, you need to configure it.
 Otherwise, just stretch that xterm wide and skip to section 1.2.

 Your destroyers will arrive in the form of [ship ticket] pairs.
 Let's say one of your ships is `~waclux-tomwyc` and its ticket is

     ~ribdyr-famtem-larrun-figtyd

 (What are these strings, anyway?
 Just random unsigned integers, rendered in Hoon's syllabic base, `@p`.)

 A new life awaits you on the off-world colonies!
-To begin, just type at the
+To begin, just type at the prompt:
-prompt:

     :begin ~waclux-tomwyc

 and follow the directions.
 When the script completes, hit return and you'll be the `~waclux-tomwyc` you wanted to be.

-##2.
-Taming Arvo##
+##Play with Arvo##

 If all went well, you now have a nice short prompt:

     ~waclux-tomwyc/try=>

 If all did not go well (send us another email), or you're just too impatient to wait for your destroyer, you have a big long prompt.
 Which is fine, really, just ugly - and all these exercises will still work.

+###Example commands###

 Let's try a few quick things to stretch your fingers.
 Type these command lines and you should see the matching results:

     ~waclux-tomwyc/try=> "hello, world"
     "hello, world"